What goes up must come down, which seems to be true of our property markets at present.

 Now that doesn’t mean that they’ll come down with a bang – but rather a whimper in some locations and just changing down a gear in others.

-With the Sydney and Melbourne property markets having experienced significant price growth over the past five years, property investors are not guaranteed of ongoing strong growth in the next few years.
+With the Sydney and Melbourne property markets having experienced significant price growth over the past five years, they have now moved to the next stage of the property cycle where the value of most properties is falling.

 But that’s not necessary a bad thing.